-If you want to invest in a company, you can buy shares.
-You make the decision based on your knowledge of the market, the company, the risk you run, and speculation about the future.
+If you want to invest in a company you can buy shares.
+You make the decision based on your knowledge of the market, the company, the risk you run and speculation about the future.
 Your money is tied up.
-If it turns out as you predicted, you can gain a lot.
+If it turns out like you predicted you can gain a lot.
 If it doesn't, you lose money.
 That's the risk you take.

-Sometimes you can buy options.
-These enable you to buy or sell stock in the future at a price that is agreed to now.
-You invest very little, but you buy the right to wait to make your decision.
+Sometimes you can buy stock options.
+These allow you to buy stock in the future at a price that is agreed now.
+You invest very little but you buy the possibility to wait to make your decision.
 If the value of the stocks rises, you buy and make a profit.
 If the value of the stocks decreases, you don't buy and lose only the price of the option.
+Likewise, investing in tests and refactoring is a small investment that pays off by giving you more options.